• Skip to primary navigation

 Hopefully it is as good of a reference for you as I’ve found it to be!

 Thanks, Melanie!
-You can also check out some of Melanie’s other projects here:
+You can also check out Melanie's Pattern Shop here as well as some of Melanie's other free projects here:

 Beach Bum Free Baby Quilt Pattern